Jan van Beveren: Fort Lauderdale Strikers and indoor soccer

 Even though Olympique Marseille showed interest earlier, as well as the New York Cosmos, he chose to play for the Fort Lauderdale Strikers.
 His friend Cor van der Hart was the coach of the Strikers at the time and he convinced him to join the club.
 Van Beveren made his debut in June 1980 (halfway through the season) in a 4–0 victory against the San Jose Earthquakes.
 He quickly gained a starting spot for Fort Lauderdale Strikers at the expense of previous goalkeeper Arnie Mausser.
 In his first season, Van Beveren and his team qualified for the 1980 North American Soccer League Soccer Bowl.

-He remained at the club for three years, at the time competing in the North American Soccer League.
+He remained at the club for three years, at the time competing in the North American Soccer League (NASL).
 Because of the demise of the NASL after the 1983 season, Van Beveren was left without a club.
-In April 1984, he went on to play in the Major Indoor Soccer League by joining the Dallas Sidekicks.
+In April 1984, he went on to play in the Major Indoor Soccer League (MISL) by joining the Dallas Sidekicks.
 It was Van Beveren's second indoor soccer experience; he had played one match for the Fort Lauderdale Strikers Indoor team in 1981.
 Van Beveren was the first player ever to be signed by the newly founded Sidekicks.
 His first season was disappointing: he lost 22 of the 30 matches he appeared in, and the Sidekicks ended last in the league.
 In the 1985–86 season, he played three more games for the club, before being officially released in February 1986.